sled-group/InfEdit/README.md

 ### Now let's take a closer look at how each parameter works.

-## Local & Mutual Blend
+## Target & Mutual Blend

-### Local blend: Like Prompt2Prompt, we support local blend in our editing, and here is an example.
+### Target blend: Like Prompt2Prompt, we support target blend in our editing, and here is an example.

 We reuse the previous input image for test, and we want to edit the cat to a tiger.
 If we only use source prompt and target prompt, we may find that the whole image will be edited as below.

 ![Untitled](docs/InfEdit%20Handbook%20(Draft)/Untitled%208.png)

 And in most of time, we only want to edit some parts of the original image.
-In this case, we can use “tiger” as our local blend, which means only the part of tiger will be edited.
+In this case, we can use “tiger” as our target blend, which means only the part of tiger will be edited.

 ![Untitled](docs/InfEdit%20Handbook%20(Draft)/Untitled%209.png)

-If you want to expand the scope of editing, you can reduce the threshold of local blend.
+If you want to expand the scope of editing, you can reduce the threshold of target blend.
 Generally speaking, a higher threshold means a smaller area, while a lower threshold means a larger editing area.

 ![Untitled](docs/InfEdit%20Handbook%20(Draft)/Untitled%2010.png)

 ![Untitled](docs/InfEdit%20Handbook%20(Draft)/Untitled%2011.png)

-### Mutual blend: Sometimes you may find that the model edits something you don’t want to edit, and you really want to keep those stuffs, you can use mutual blend.
+### Mutual blend: Sometimes you may find that the model edits something you don’t want to edit, and you really want to keep those stuffs, you can use source blend.

 For example, if we want to change the background of the following example from the grass to a forest, we may use prompts like below:

 ![Untitled](docs/InfEdit%20Handbook%20(Draft)/Untitled%2012.png)

 However, this time we find that the shepherd dog, which we want to keep, has also been edited.
-In this case, we may use “shepherd dog” as our mutual blend, and then you will get the following result:
+In this case, we may use “shepherd dog” as our source blend, and then you will get the following result:

 ![Untitled](docs/InfEdit%20Handbook%20(Draft)/Untitled%2013.png)